johanjordaan/mini-term/README.md

 The aim of the project is to make a very simple terminal available for use in web pages.
 It will not try to be a fully fledged terminal.
 It will not try to do cute command parsing for you.
 It will be minimal and allow you the maiximum amount of flexability.

+Have a look in examples for demo implimentations.

 ## Install

 ```